Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: State-space models and their inference

 \subsection{State-space models for epidemics}

-The \ac{SSM} methodology marries well with epidemic models: available data are only a partially-observed signal of latent variables which encapsulate all the processes involved in the data generation (e.g. transmission, severity, background noise).
-More specifically, transmission models usually consists of stochastic or deterministic systems of equations that describe the flow of individuals between disjoint compartments according to their disease status: susceptible, infectious, recovered and immune, etc.
+The \ac{SSM} framework marries well with epidemic models: available data are only a partially-observed signal of latent variables which encapsulate all the data generative process (e.g. transmission, severity, background noise).
+More specifically, the transmission model component usually consists of stochastic or deterministic system of equations that describe the flow of individuals between disjoint compartments according to their infection status, { e.g.} susceptible, infectious, recovered and immune.

-Even the first epidemic models formulated \citep{kermack1927contribution} could be seen from a \ac{SSM} perspective: the state system describes the deterministic transmission dynamics via differential equations and the observational process consists of the detection likelihood.
-This approach has endured over time: the deterministic transmission dynamics enable the modelling of several complex aspects of an epidemic (e.g. heterogeneous populations, non-exponential transition time, see \cite{keeling2011modeling}) and, when large populations are considered, they approximate well the correspondent stochastic system \citep{diekmann2012mathematical}.
-However this kind of model relies on the unrealistic assumption that the only source of noise observed in the data is caused by the case ascertainment/detection randomness.

-Another stream of literature models explicitly the transitions among disease status as random variables, assuming a stochastic state process.
-Before the advent of simulation-based inference for \acp{SSM}, the inference for these models heavily relied on simplifying model assumptions to derive closed forms of the likelihood \citep{britton2010stochastic, andersson2012stochastic}.
+Deterministic or stochastic transmission models have been used from the earliest works on disease dynamics \citep{kermack1927contribution}: the former allowing for more-complex systems but approximating layers of stochasticity \citep{keeling2011modeling}, and the latter heavily relying on simplifying model assumptions to derive closed forms of the likelihood \citep{britton2010stochastic, andersson2012stochastic}.

-Finally in recent decades, \ac{SSM} methodology has been used for epidemic dynamics more explicitly.
-Some notable works include \cite{breto2009time, dukic2012tracking, dureau2013ssm, mckinley2014simulation, shubin2016revealing}.
-Even if, as illustrated in Section \ref{sec2.3}, \ac{SSM} inference is possible (both with pseudo-marginal methods and other algorithms), many simplifying assumptions are needed to allow computation under time constraints.
-These simplifications often include assuming independence between data stream, dropping transmission compartments, assuming full ascertainment of the cases, and discretizing time in large intervals.
-Moreover, some but not all parts of the state process of these models involve large numbers, and could be be reliably approximated by its deterministic counterpart.
+In recent decades the \ac{SSM} framework has been used for epidemic dynamics more explicitly \citep{breto2009time, dukic2012tracking, dureau2013ssm, mckinley2014simulation, shubin2016revealing} and has become increasingly popular during the recent COVID-19 pandemic \citep{read2021novel,knock2021key, pooley2022estimation}.
+Although \ac{SSM} inference is possible, many simplifying assumptions are needed to allow computation, particularly under time constraints.
+These simplifications often include assuming independence between data streams, dropping transmission compartments, assuming full ascertainment of the cases, and discretising time in large intervals.
+Importantly, some but not all parts of the state process of these models involve large numbers, and could be be reliably approximated by its deterministic counterpart.